Kenesaw Christmas Lighting draws more than 500

 “We couldn’t do it without this community,” Parker said.
 “They’re the reason we get all this done.”

-He said McKinley Kroos, Celebration Coalition vice president is his “partner in crime.”
+He said McKinnley Kroos, Celebration Coalition vice president, is his “partner in crime.”

 “The kids loved that,” Parker said.
 “That was brand new.
 It really filled that space in between the times.”